 Welcome to Blenheim High School.

 Blenheim High School is a co-educational academy in Surrey with state of the art facilities and is Surrey’s most improved school (Department for Education 16.10.18).

-Blenheim’s ethos revolves around a growth mind-set where students are actively encouraged to develop the characteristics of wanting to improve, being open to new ideas, working hard and demonstrating resilience.
-These characteristics are crucial for many reasons, but not least because the new National Curriculum, new GCSE and new A level examinations are more challenging than ever.
-Growth mind-set also significantly informs the ten Blenheim behaviours which are equally accessible to all students irrespective of background, circumstance or ability.
-They are behaviours that will give Blenheim students the ‘edge’ when they move into the workplace or higher education.
+Blenheim’s ethos revolves around a growth mind-set where all members of our community are actively encouraged to develop the characteristics of hard work, resilience, innovation and improvement.
+These characteristics are crucial for many reasons, but not least because the National Curriculum, new GCSE and new A level examinations are more challenging than ever.
+Growth mindset also significantly informs the ten Blenheim behaviours which are equally accessible to all students irrespective of background, circumstance or ability.
+They are behaviours that give Blenheim students the ‘edge’ when they move into the workplace or higher education.

 As we prepare our students to take up their place in society we actively encourage them to become independent learners.
-Part of this process has involved the integration of iPads across the curriculum so that every student either owns or has access to one.
-Technological evolution is insatiable and we believe this approach is key to ensuring that our students develop attributes that will allow them to adapt in a rapidly changing world.
+Part of this process involves the integration of iPads across the curriculum so that every student either owns or has access to one.
+Technological evolution is inevitable and we believe this approach is key to ensuring that our students develop attributes that will allow them to adapt in a rapidly changing world.
 The iPad complements daily teaching and allows students to easily access a multitude of interactive and innovative resources both in and away from school.